x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 If your devices or applications are capable of using a certificate for mail flow, you can configure a certificate-based connector to relay email through Microsoft 365 or Office 365.

-To do this, verify the subject name on the certificate used by the sending device or application.
+To do this task, verify the subject name on the certificate used by the sending device or application.
 The common name (CN) or subject alternative name (SAN) in the certificate should contain a domain name that you have registered in Microsoft 365 or Office 365.
 Also, you must create a certificate-based connector in Microsoft 365 or Office 365 with this same domain name to accept and relay emails coming from these devices, applications, or any other on-premises server.
 For more information about this method, see [important notice for email customers who have configured connectors](/exchange/troubleshoot/connectors/office-365-notice).

 ### How Microsoft 365 or Office 365 SMTP relay works